trsong/trsong.github.io/_posts/2016-08-04-DesignPatterns.markdown

+---
+layout: post
+title:  "Design Patterns"
+date:   2016-08-04 22:23:32 -0700
+categories: Design-Patterns
+---
+* This will become a table of contents (this text will be scraped).
+{:toc}

 ### Design Patterns - Structural Patterns
 <hr/>
 Structural design patterns are design patterns that ease the design by identifying a simple way to realize **relationships between entities**.